Audio updated March 29, 2026, for Apple device compatibility.

 I. Introduction: Why “Average Blood Sugar” Misses the Point

-Most people think blood sugar problems begin when glucose is too high—when fasting glucose or HbA1c crosses a diagnostic line.
-But long before those numbers look abnormal, another problem often appears first: glucose instability.
+Most people believe blood sugar problems begin when glucose is too high—when fasting glucose or HbA1c crosses a diagnostic line.

-This concept—called glucose variability—helps explain a long-standing puzzle in nutrition and metabolic health:
+This concept—glucose variability—helps explain a long-standing puzzle:

-Why do very different approaches like the carnivore diet, ketogenic diet, calorie restriction, and intermittent fasting all seem to work for many people?
+Why do very different approaches like the carnivore diet, ketogenic diet, calorie restriction, and intermittent fasting all seem to work for so many people?

 The common answer is not a specific food, macronutrient ratio, or eating window.
 The shared mechanism is simpler and more powerful: